zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 1. Download the dimension metadata file, **Dim_Market.txt**, and open in a formatted text editor.

    This file is part of workshop artifacts.
-Steps to download the artifacts are mentioned in **Lab5 -> Step2**.
+Steps to download the artifacts are mentioned in **Lab: Initialize Environment-> step2**.

    Notice that the file doesn't have a header row and that the file delimiter is a comma.